 Raised in Pendleton, Raynalds attended junior high and high school when Betty Feves, the nationally famous ceramicist and musician, was on the school board, so all through his pre-college schooling, he received an excellent education in the arts, due to the district’s commitment to providing it.
 In college, he took his degree in geology, and because of his tendency toward kicking the box, embarked upon a career as a cabinet maker, or as he puts it,

 “I got into woodworking by buying so many woodworking tools that I had to turn professional.
 I worked as a cabinet maker for 30 years.”

-Now retired from cabinet making, Raynalds incorporates his woodworking experience into his pottery, as he takes a woodworker’s approach to clay using similar building techniques.
+Now retired from cabinet making, Raynalds, a slab artist, incorporates his woodworking experience into his pottery, as he takes a woodworker’s approach to clay using similar building techniques.

-Out of the Box Woodworking Tricks for Slab Built Ceramics
+Out of the Box Woodworking Tricks for Slab Pottery

 “Many woodworking tricks translate well to slab-built ceramics.
 But unlike wood, if you cut something too short, you can add more clay and move on.